-Mitigation Inflation in construction Impact on - Careful planning to ensure designs deliver on costs means overall deliverability of the objectives project costs are greater project which will in - Use internal support to develop project brief than budget allocation turn could affect and reduce risk of abortive costs outcomes and benefits. - Explore additional funding routes - Appoint cost consultants early - Engage with private sector and construction industry to stay abreast of challenges.
+Risk Effects Mitigation Inflation in construction Impact on deliverability - Careful planning to ensure designs deliver on costs means overall of the project which objectives project costs are greater will in turn could affect - Use internal support to develop project brief than budget allocation outcomes and benefits. and reduce risk of abortive costs - Explore additional funding routes - Appoint cost consultants early - Engage with private sector and construction industry to stay abreast of challenges.
 Continued pressure on Problems appointing - Early and continual engagement with sector construction industry suitable consultants - Attractive and well developed project brief leads to difficulties leads to project delays which highlights profile and benefits of the making appointments and cost rises. projects - Share info and learn from other MGD projects.
-Preferred option for Grant Plans could not legally - Familiarise all partners with obligations at an Lodge does not comply progress, or process to early stage with Deed of Gift or gain approval is - Pursue options which are complementary to Common Land Use lengthy and costly.
+Preferred option for Grant Plans could not legally - Familiarise all partners with obligations at an Lodge does not comply progress, or process to early stage with Deed of Gift or gain approval is lengthy - Pursue options which are complementary to Common Land Use and costly.
 MGD aims and Deed requirements. - As vision and operational options are developed consider compliance - Community support for proposal and legal changes to the Trust as necessary.
 Timescales and risk mean Investment partners - Appoint cost consultants early that construction costs for cannot approve FBC - Estimates informed by up to date market capital works cannot be based on cost information market tested for FBC estimates - Project vision is well defined and correlates approval with proposed use - Users' needs and proposed designs to give comfort no major design changes will be required